SkatAI/epitadb/docs/02/2-improve-trees-database.md

 set diameter = circumference / PI();
 ```

-and find tress that have a insanely high diameter
+and find trees that have a insanely high diameter

 update the anomaly column with these trees

 also set the anomaly column to true for duplicates of idbase

 are there other anomalies such as duplicates addresses or zero values for height or cicumference / diameter ?

-write a query to find : min, max, average, median, 95 and 5 percentiles for a given float ccolumn.
+To detect anomalies for a given column, you can get a good insight about a variable distribution by writing a query to find : min, max, average, median, 95 and 5 percentiles for a given float ccolumn.
-this mimics the df.describe() in pandas dataframes.
+this mimics the ```df.describe()``` in pandas dataframes.

 ```sql
 SELECT